ezetolosa/smart-sales-ezequiel/README.md

 ## 🏗 Schema Implementation

-The ETL script located at:
+The ETL script located at:src/analytics_project/dw/etl_to_dw.py
-src/analytics_project/dw/etl_to_dw.py

 performs these steps: